steeshock/steeshock/README.md

 ### Hello World 👋
 I am a mobile developer.
-Mostly worked with crossplatform Xamarin Forms/Native and also on my own Android/native Kotlin
+Mostly worked with crossplatform Xamarin Forms/Native and now Android/native Kotlin
 - 🔭 Currently when i have some free time, i'm working on [StreetWorkout](https://github.com/steeshock/StreetWorkout "StreetWorkout") - servless (based on Firebase services) mobile project for finding training spots all over the world
 - 👯 Lets enjoy katas at Codewars or Leetcode - my profile is always steeshock 😄